|

 Fossett Richard, boot & shoe maker, Frogmore street.

-Fountain Mark, tripe dresser & sausage maker, High street
+Fountain Mark, tripe dresser & sausage maker, High

 Fulks James, farmer, Hastoe